 Sporting Equals to launch #EndBAME campaign to push for more specific 'terminologies in sport'

-Sporting Equals will launch the #EndBAME campaign when they host an event on race equality and the state of the UK sport sector on Tuesday.
+Sporting Equals have launched the #EndBAME campaign at an event on race equality and the state of the UK sport sector.

 The charity conducted a terminologies in sport survey last year, which revealed different communities preferred a more specific definition than the widely-used term BAME, which stands for Black, Asian and Minority Ethnic.